RightDataUSA

 2. Background

 After the 2022 elections, Republicans controlled the House by the margin of 222-213.
 Since that time there have been 8 special elections held to replace representatives who retired or died.
 Seven of those 8 were won by the same party which originally held the seat.
-The lone exception occurred in New York in February when the Democrats won the special election in NY-3 to replace conservative Republican George ("Miss Me Yet?")
+The lone exception occurred in New York in February when Democrats won the special election in NY-3 to replace conservative Republican George ("Miss Me Yet?")
 Santos.
 That election was necessitated when the Stupid Party decided to expel Santos from Congress in December, 2023 for allegedly being so corrupt that he might as well have been a Democrat.
 But he voted like a conservative which, come to think of it, probably didn't help his case with the party leadership.

 3. Belated Redistricting